top of page

 • Providing a clear emergency or pick-me-up function

-• Sharing data between mothership and handheld devices
+• Sharing data between the mothership and handheld devices

-• Maintaining a wider picture of what is happening across the yacht’s operating environment
+• Maintaining a comprehensive picture of what is happening across the yacht’s operating environment

-These may sit under the same broad heading, but they are not the same use case.
+While these may fall under the same broad heading, they represent different use cases.

-A yacht that is happy with basic AIS positional visibility is solving a different problem from one that wants live private awareness across multiple assets, guests and support craft.
+A yacht that is satisfied with basic AIS positional visibility is solving a different problem than one that desires live private awareness across multiple assets, guests, and support craft.

-A useful way to understand tracking is to think in levels of capability and integration.
+A useful way to understand tracking is to think in terms of levels of capability and integration.

 Level 1: Visibility

-The limitations are clear.
-Position alone does not tell the crew whether an emergency has been triggered, whether the tender is taking on water, or whether a guest or crew has raised an alert.
+However, the limitations are clear.
+Position alone does not inform the crew whether an emergency has been triggered, whether the tender is taking on water, or whether a guest or crew member has raised an alert.

 Level 2: Protection